TYPO3-Console/TYPO3-Console/Documentation/CommandReference/CacheFlush.rst

 ~~~~~~~

 `--files-only`
-   Only file caches are flushed
+   Only file caches are flushed.
+Useful when TYPO3 is not set up or DB connection can not be established.

 - Accept value: no
 - Is value required: no